whisthq/whist/protocol/README.md

 These builds will also (TODO) be tested against a live server VM.
 This workflow will spin up an Azure VM, upload the server build to it, and then use GitHub Actions VMs on Windows, MacOS and Linux Ubuntu as clients to connect and stream via the protocol for one minute.
 This will also occur nightly against the `dev` branch, but these builds will not be released (this can be removed once testing is stable and re-enabled on all commits).

 To see the warnings in context go to the Actions tab, click on your PR/push that launched the action, select an OS it ran on and then select build.
 This expands the build log, where you can clearly see the warnings/errors generated.

+#### Unit Testing

+The protocol currently uses gtest to create and execute unit tests for the `protocol` repository.
+To add tests for the `protocol/client` module, add tests to the `ClientTest.cp`p file in the test folder.
+To add tests for the `protocol/server` module, add tests to the `ServerTest.cpp` file in the test folder.
+To add tests for the `protocol/fractal` module, add tests to the `FractalLibraryTest.cpp` file in the test folder.

+To run all unit tests, recompile the protocol by going into the `protocol/build` directory and running `make -j`.
+This is assuming you have already ran `cmake -S .. -B .` from the Building the Protocol section.
+If you have not done that, do so before running  `make -j`.

+Next, run `cd test`.
+Now:

+To run the unit tests for the client, run `./FractalClientTest` To run the unit tests for the server, run `./FractalServerTest` To run the unit tests for the fractal module, run `./FractalLibraryTest`

 ### Continuous Integration